ElrikGroupCo/docs-flightsayer/flight_status.md

 + `arrival-airport-constraints` - arrival volume constraints: no GDP/GS but high volume (typically happens immediately after a GDP ends)
 + `departure-airport-constraints` - departure constraints: volume exceeds capacity
 + `latest-available-information` - based on latest swim or flightview ETA/ETD.
 This is a catch all of all airline delays like maintenance.

+## HistoricalDelayValue (number)
+Represents the number of minutes from the scheduled arrival time (negative number means an early arrival, positive means a late arrival), with special cases in the 10000 range:

+    + `10000` - no flight (flight was not on the schedule on this day)
+    + `10001` - no data (flight is in the schedule for this day, but arrival time data is missing)
+    + `10002` - cancellation (flight was cancelled on this day)
+    + `10003` - diversion (flight was diverted on this day)

 ## WeatherForecast (object)
 Weather forecast information at origin or destination airport